WahidEDGE/Sajjadhossain15/README.md

 - 👋 Hi, I’m @Sajjadhossain15
 - 👀 I’m interested in Video Editing
 - 🌱 I’m currently learning Programming Languages
-- 💞️ I’m looking to collaborate on for develop my skills
+- 💞️ I’m looking to collaborate to develop my skills
 - 📫 How to reach me ...

 <!---